jglukasik/jglukasik.github.io/_posts/2014-09-09-the-bricklayer.markdown

 I end up leaving, he says he enjoyed being able to talk to another person other than his 8-year-old daughter for a bit.
-I told him to keep making awesome things all around madison (hes worked on the train station, the kohl center, the babcock house, the capitol).
+I told him to keep making awesome things all around Madison (he's worked on the train station, the kohl center, the babcock house, the capitol).

 That's when I met the bricklayer.